IamKay/100DaysOfCode/README.md

 * Day 87
   > Worked on the project (main one) and finally got it to work.
 It is pushed [here](https://github.com/IamKay/Geometrize).

+* Day 88
+  > Added a little bit of my on fixes in the project.
+All that remains now is the styling (if i choose).
+I'll do that tomorrow.
+Other than that, didn't get much time today to do anything else.
+Oh, today's video [https://www.youtube.com/watch?v=aKYlikFAV4k](https://www.youtube.com/watch?v=aKYlikFAV4k)